Cincinesh/tue/docs/functions/vec/set_xyz_rgb.md

 ```

 Sets the first three components of this [`vec`](../../headers/vec.md), either
 using a whole `vec3` or individual component values.

-This function is only
-available when `N > 3`.
+These functions are only available when `N > 3`.

 License
 -------